 You can edit how your page looks here: you can add a logo, for example.
 You can also set languages, and set up a process for cart abandonment (for example, sending an email to a customer automatically when they abandon their cart).
-You can decide what happens with your customer’s information here: for example, they can be automatically tagged or segmented or added to post-sale automated marketing campaigns.
+You can decide what happens with your customer’s information here: for example, they can be automatically tagged or segmented or added to post-sale marketing automation campaigns.

 Finally, the affiliate section allows you to set up your affiliate scheme, offering links to your affiliates which will give them commission if they get a sale.